kjarir/docuchain-verify-flow/README.md

 # or
 yarn dev
 🧠 How It Works
-User fills form → certificate data is collected.
+User fills form → document data is collected.

 Data is hashed using keccak256 algorithm.

 Hash is stored on-chain via a Solidity smart contract.

-Anyone can verify the certificate by inputting the hash on the frontend.
+Anyone can verify the document by inputting the hash on the frontend.

 Example Solidity Function
 solidity
 Copy
 Edit
-function storeCertificateHash(bytes32 hash) public {
+function storedocumentHash(bytes32 hash) public {
     require(hash != 0, "Hash cannot be zero");
-    certificates[msg.sender].push(hash);
+    documents[msg.sender].push(hash);
 }
-✅ Verify a Certificate
+✅ Verify a document
 Go to https://trustissues.vercel.app

 Navigate to the "Verify" section

-Paste the hash value of a certificate
+Paste the hash value of a document

 The system will confirm if it's on the blockchain